-Destages.
-The operation of moving data from a higherlevel storage device to a lower level storage device is defined as destage operation [16].
+The operation of moving data from a higher-level storage device to a lower level storage device is defined as destage operation [38].
 There are two levels of destage operations in STICS: destaging data from the NVRAM buffer to the log disk (Level 1 destage) and destaging data from log disk to a storage device (Level 2 destage).
+We implement a separate kernel thread, LogDestage, to perform the destaging tasks.
+The LogDestage thread is registered during system initialization and monitors the STICS states.
 Level 1 destage activates whenever the log disk is idle and there are data to be destaged in the NVRAM.
 Level 2 destage activates whenever one of the following events occurs: 1) the STICS detects a CPU idle period; 2) the size of data in the log disk exceeds a threshold value.
 Level 1 destage has higher priority than Level 2 destage.
 Once the Level 1 destage starts, it continues until a log of data in the NVRAM buffer is written to the log disk.
 Level 2 destage may be interrupted if a new request comes in or until the log disk becomes empty.
 If the destage process is interrupted, the destage thread would be suspended until the STICS detects another idle period.
-For extreme burst writes, where the log disk is full, Level 1 destage forces subsequent writes to the addressed network storage to bypass the log disk to avoid cache overflow [16].
+For extreme burst writes, where the log disk is full, Level 1 destage forces subsequent writes to the addressed network storage to bypass the log disk to avoid cache overflow [38].